Treatment To Control Anger: Therapy Or Medication For Anger Disorders

 Therapists do not usually recommend anger management therapies for situations involving domestic violence.
 Anger management therapy typically involves understanding emotions when a person is feeling stressed, tired, depressed, or fearful, and learning how to manage these emotions in healthy ways, rather than perceiving them as an attack or threat that leads to anger.

 Anger associated with domestic violence is often related to an imbalance of power in a relationship, gender socialization issues, substance and alcohol use, and child abuse.
 Anger management therapies are generally not successful in stopping domestic violence.
-If you are experiencing abuse, seek crisis support immediately.
+If you are experiencing abuse, create your plan to stay safe and seek crisis support immediately.

-Choosing the right therapy and medications for anger management
+Seeking treatment: Choosing the right anger management therapy and medication for anger disorders

-Treatments for anger management can differ depending on the person, their situation, and any underlying mental health conditions.
+Treatments for anger management can differ depending on the person, their situation in life, and any underlying mental health conditions.
 In addition, a person may choose to seek treatment in more than one way before finding one that works.
 According to the American Psychiatric Association, the most promising therapy treatment options for anger management can include the following:

 CBT usually focuses on helping a person identify and change negative thought patterns.
 One type of CBT therapy frequently used for anger management is stress Inoculation.
-In this therapy, the person may imagine various anger-provoking incidents and practice productive coping strategies.
+In this therapy, the person may imagine various anger-provoking incidents, such as road rage, and practice productive coping strategies.
 A mental health professional will guide these types of cognitive restructuring exercises.

 Psychodynamic therapy